 If you are a working professional with little extra money each month after paying off all your expenses, it’s better to start with little money every month.
-It’s better to start with an SIP every month rather than direct equity if you do not much idea about markets and have no time to track the markets.
+It’s better to start with a SIP every month rather than direct equity if you do not have much idea about markets and have no time to track the markets.

 Do write us in the comment section if you face any query in any aspect of the financial market.